 One of the World’s most important geological locations!
 In 1961, Siccar Point attained Site of Special Scientific Interest Status, based the location’s influence on James Hutton’s 1788 Unconformity theory.
 At Siccar Point, nearly vertical sedimentary rocks of Silurian age – greywacke sandstones and mudstones – are covered uncomfortably by a younger sequence of red sandstone […]

-With the second highest cliffs on the east coast of Britain the borders has one of the most spectacular coastlines in Britain.
+With the second highest cliffs on the east coast of Britain, Berwickshire Coast has one of the most spectacular coastlines in Britain.
 This area is nationally and internationally important for seabirds, coastal flora and marine life.
-You can make use of the regular local bus service to enjoy day walks on this route; always take […]
+Along the path you will find a number of great sites; the secret smuggler’s bothy, the stunning Burnmouth Harbour, […]